lucabello/owasp-logger/README.md

 }
 ```

-The `owasp_event` attribute will be mapped as-is to **structured metadata** in Loki.
-The metadata existing with this format is foundational to any dashboard trying to visualize OWASP information.
+The attributes will be mapped as-is to **structured metadata** in Loki.

-While writing directly to a backend (e.g., Loki) is sometimes technically possible, having an OpenTelemetry Collector as a **normalization point** makes sure labels are what we expect to see.

-Given that logs can have various formats depending on the application, the easiest way to get those attributes in place is to configure some *custom processors* in an OpenTelemetry Collector to parse the OWASP information from your log line.
+Given that logs can have various formats depending on the application, the easiest way to get those attributes in place is to configure some *custom processors* to parse the OWASP information from your log line.
 The following sections explain how to do so.

-### How to configure an OpenTelemetry Collector
+### How to configure OpenTelemetry Collector

+Logs can arrive in different formts - this section explains how to parse them into OpenTelemetry attributes.

-This README classifies logs according to the [OpenTelemetry documentation](https://opentelemetry.io/docs/concepts/signals/logs/).
+> This README classifies logs according to the [OpenTelemetry documentation](https://opentelemetry.io/docs/concepts/signals/logs/).

-Note that all configuration snippets are not *complete configuration files*, but only show the relevant sections for the sake of simplicity.
+> Note that all configuration snippets are not *complete configuration files*, but only show the relevant sections for the sake of simplicity.

 #### Structured logs